As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 Shared Hosting Solutions Can Make Conversion Difficult

-GoDaddy, Bluehost, HostGator and other shared hosting models require a dedicated IP for SSLs.
+GoDaddy, Bluehost, HostGator and other shared hosting models require a dedicated server and IP for SSLs.
+To have your static IP you can use a VPS server.
 As such, if you’re changing your IP in the process of converting to HTTPS, your DNS records may need to be updated accordingly and your hosting provider will need to be much more involved in the conversion process.

 Confusion With CMS or Lack Thereof

-Sites on CMS platforms like WordPress or Joomla often have modules or plugins that can successfully convert protocols, though assets on the site that aren’t uploaded to those platforms may still be directing traffic to unsecured connections.
-Further, sites that are custom built without a CMS will either need a third party to oversee the entire manual updating to secure protocols or will need to transition to a CMS with a plugin.
+Pages created on CMS platforms like a Joomla or WordPress site often have modules or plugins that can successfully convert protocols, though assets on the site that aren’t uploaded to those platforms may still be directing traffic to unsecured connections.
+Further, sites that are custom built without a CMS will either need a third party to oversee the entire manual updating to secure protocols or must transition to a CMS with a plugin.

-Each option is different, so marketers believing one company’s experience with an HTTPS conversion will be the same as theirs will likely only get so far before needing assistance.
+Each option is different, so marketers who believe that one company’s experience with an HTTPS conversion will be the same as theirs will likely only get so far before needing assistance.

 Third-Party Resources Accessing Insecure Assets

-Some third-party resources not only host assets on secure URLs but also separately on other servers depending on location.
-Other third parties may still be attempting to access unsecured assets (those that weren’t originally directed to HTTPS during the conversion process), thus creating a convoluted web of source traffic and routing.
+Some third-party resources not only host assets on secure URLs but also separately on other servers, depending on location.
+A few third parties may still be attempting to access unsecured assets (those that weren’t originally directed to HTTPS during the conversion process), thus creating a convoluted web of source traffic and routing.